telerik/winforms-docs/gridview/getting-started.md

 1. In the `Add Connection` dialog, click on the __Browse...__ button.
 This step will display the `Select Microsoft Access Database File` dialog.

-1. In the `Select Microsoft Access Database` File dialog, navigate to Telerik UI for WinForms installation directory and locate the Nwind.mdb file within the \Examples\QuickStart\Datasources directory.
+1. In the `Select Microsoft Access Database` File dialog, navigate to Progress&reg; Telerik&reg; UI for WinForms installation directory and locate the Nwind.mdb file within the \Examples\QuickStart\Datasources directory.
 Select Nwind.mdb and click __OK__ to close the dialog.

 1. Click __OK__ to close `Add Connection` dialog.